josep-prog/alu-AirBnB_clone/README.md

 **AirBnB Clone \- The Console**

-This is a clone of the AirBnB app, focused on the backend part.
+This is a the AirBnB app, focused on the backend part.
 It works like a command interpreter where we can create, update, delete, and show objects.

 **Project Description**